rutgerblom/SDDC.Lab/README.md

 ### Answerfile

 Edit and adjust the answerfile.yml according to your needs!
-I've parameterized as much as possible so it's easier to customize your deployment.
+It's a very easy way to customize your deployment.

 ## Usage